Carpal tunnel syndrome: Epidemiology

-Symptoms
+Signs and symptoms

-The characteristic symptom of CTS is numbness, tingling, or burning sensations in the thumb, index, middle, and radial half of the ring finger.
+The characteristic symptom is numbness, tingling, or burning sensations in the thumb, index, middle, and radial half of the ring finger.
 These areas process sensation through the median nerve.
 Numbness or tingling is usually worse with sleep.
 People tend to sleep with their wrists flexed, which increases pressure on the nerve.
-Ache and discomfort may be reported in the forearm or even the upper arm, but its relationship to IMNCT is uncertain.
-Symptoms that are not characteristic of CTS include pain in the wrists or hands, loss of grip strength, minor loss of sleep, and loss of manual dexterity.
+Ache and discomfort may be reported in the forearm or even the upper arm.
+Symptoms that are not as characteristic of CTS include pain in the wrists or hands, loss of grip strength, minor loss of sleep, and loss of manual dexterity.

+Severe CTS is associated with measurable loss of sensibility.
+As the median neuropathy progresses, there is loss of sensibility in the thumb, index, middle, and the thumb side of the ring finger.
+As the neuropathy progresses, there may be first weakness, then atrophy of the muscles of thenar eminence (the flexor pollicis brevis, opponens pollicis, and abductor pollicis brevis).
+The sensibility of the palm remains normal because the superficial sensory branch of the median nerve branches proximal to the transverse carpal ligament (TCL) and travels superficial to it.

-Median nerve symptoms may arise from compression at the level of the thoracic outlet or the area where the median nerve passes between the two heads of the pronator teres in the forearm, although this is debated.
+Median nerve symptoms may arise from nerve compression at the level of the thoracic outlet or the area where the median nerve passes between the two heads of the pronator teres in the forearm, although this is debated.

-Signs

-Severe IMNCT is associated with measurable loss of sensibility.
-Diminished threshold sensibility (the ability to distinguish different amounts of pressure) can be measured using Semmes-Weinstein monofilament testing.
-Diminished discriminant sensibility can be measured by testing two-point discrimination: the number of millimeters two points of contact need to be separated before you can distinguish them.
+Severe CTS is also associated with weakness and atrophy of the muscles at the base of the thumb.
+The ability to abduct the thumb may be lost.

-A person with idiopathic median neuropathy at the carpal tunnel will not have any sensory loss over the thenar eminence (bulge of muscles in the palm of hand and at the base of the thumb).
+A person with idiopathic carpal tunnel syndrome will not have any sensory loss over the thenar eminence (bulge of muscles in the palm of the hand and at the base of the thumb).
 This is because the palmar branch of the median nerve, which innervates that area of the palm, separates from the median nerve and passes over the carpal tunnel.

-Severe IMNCT is also associated with weakness and atrophy of the muscles at the base of the thumb.
-People may lose the ability to palmarly abduct the thumb.
-IMNCT can be detected on examination using one of several maneuvers to provoke paresthesia (a sensation of tingling or "pins and needles" in the median nerve distribution).
-These so-called provocative signs include: